Common Experience Program Rollout

 My role

-My role was largely supportive during rollout execution.
-While the Program Manager led operational planning and delivery, I participated in core working sessions to clarify CER terminology, guide application to design materials, and answer implementation questions from partner teams.
+I supported rollout execution alongside the program team.
+While the Program Manager led operational planning and delivery, I participated in core working sessions to clarify CER terminology, guide application to design artifacts, and support partner teams through implementation questions.

-I served as a bar raiser in CE reviews for product teams, helped define the CE intake process (including expectations for designer compliance and support), and partnered with the team to scope pilot products and teams for phased adoption.
+I also served as a bar raiser in CE reviews, helped define the intake model (including compliance expectations and support paths), and partnered with the team to scope pilot products and teams for phased adoption.

 Why this mattered

-Without a structured rollout and intake model, teams would continue to build in isolation—creating duplicate work and mismatched experiences.
-That fragmentation pushes the learning burden onto Associates and Operators (e.g., different interaction patterns for the same task depending on which product they’re in).
+Without a structured rollout and intake model, teams would continue building in isolation—duplicating effort and producing mismatched experiences.
+That fragmentation pushes the learning burden onto Associates and Operators, who encounter different interaction patterns for the same task depending on the tool.

 Outcomes